swiss-territorial-data-lab/proj-rooftops/README.md

 ### Hardware

 Image processing was run on a 32 GiB RAM machine with 16 GiB GPU (NVIDIA Tesla T4) compatible with CUDA. <br>
-No hardware requirements are needed to process the LiDAR point cloud.
+There are n0 hardware requirement to process the LiDAR point cloud.

 ### Installation

-The scripts were developed with Python 3.8<!-- 3.10 actually for the pcdseg --> on Unbuntu 20.04 OS.
+The scripts were developed with Python 3.8<!-- 3.10 actually for the pcdseg --> on Ubuntu 20.04 OS.

 All the dependencies required for the project are listed in `requirements.in` and `requirements.txt`.
 To install them: